 Match Corps: Boston

-Match Corps: Boston is a one-year Urban Education fellowship program.
+Elite recent college graduates from top universities across the country commit one year to public service designed to close the achievement gap in Boston, one student at a time.
 It is possibly the most competitive such program in the nation, more competitive than admission to the Harvard Graduate School of Education or Teach For America.
 Match Corps: Boston is our original, flagship tutoring program.

-Match Corps members work relentlessly to build in-depth relationships with their students, acting as mentors and helping their students to reach specific goals.
+Match Corps members work relentlessly to build in-depth relationships with their students, acting as mentors and helping their students reach specific goals.
 Corps members have close contact with parents and guardians, building the strong bridge between home and school that is an important part of the Match philosophy.
 The school environment is small enough that every Corps member knows every student.

 Through the Match Corps, we challenge stereotypes every day.
 Some people believe that urban teens lack the ability or discipline to become outstanding critical thinkers and successful high school and college graduates.
 Some also say that many college graduates lack a sense of responsibility toward their communities.